opentok/opentok-android-sdk-samples/Frame-Metadata/README.md

 # Frame Meta Data

-This app shows how to send\retrieve additional metadata associated with each video frame.
+This app shows how to send and receive additional metadata associated with each video frame.
 ## Using a custom video capturer

 You can use a custom video capturer for a publisher.
 After